-Omega has put a priority on indoor-outdoor living and the yacht features glass inserts in the bulwarks and 180-degree floor to ceiling windows in the 102 square metre skylounge so full views can be enjoyed from anywhere on board.
+Omega put a priority on indoor-outdoor living and the yacht features glass inserts in the bulwarks and 180-degree floor to ceiling windows in the 102 square metre skylounge so full views can be enjoyed from anywhere on board.

 The accommodation stretches out across her 740GT interior, allowing for up to 12 guests in six staterooms.
 She has a main-deck master suite and five staterooms below decks, including a one full-beam aft VIP, two twin cabins and two double cabins, all of which feature en-suite bathroom facilities.

 Miami-based design firm Radyca was brought in to design the interiors, which convey a relaxed lifestyle throughout the yacht.
 Ramon Alonso, lead designer at the studio said: “The objective was to create a clean and simple, yet sophisticated interior that evokes tranquillity in a relaxed and elegant atmosphere."